 While every port is different in terms of the mix of cargo handled, most ports have a variety of diesel-powered equipment to move freight and provide key services to the port.
 These include heavy-duty trucks and other vehicles, ocean going vessels, barges, trains, tug boats and other yard equipment used to move freight.
-About one-in-ten of the nation's ports are located in areas classified as non-attainment for one or more pollutants including particulate matter, or soot, and oxides of nitrogen, a smog forming compound.i
+About one-in-ten of the nation's ports are located in areas classified as non-attainment for one or more pollutants including particulate matter, or soot, and oxides of nitrogen, a smog forming compound.

 Significant emission reduction benefits may be achieved by the adoption of clean diesel technologies that power vehicles and equipment in port operations.
 Clean diesel refers to the system of cleaner fuels alongside modern engine design and exhaust aftertreatment technologies to fundamentally reduce emissions from these new engines.
-The new generation of clean diesel technology is now available in commercial trucks, material handling equipment, and starting in 2015, in the largest engines used in workboats and locomotives.
+The new generation of clean diesel technology is now available in commercial trucks, material handling equipment, and in the largest engines used in workboats and locomotives.

 While every port is different in terms of the mix of cargo handled as well as the share of trucks, vessels, trains, tug boats and other yard equipment used to move freight, the largest emitter of emissions in ports are ocean going vessels (OGV).
 Given the fact that these large ships ply international waters, emissions from large ocean going vessels are regulated by a United Nation's treaty.
 Those rules allowed the United States to establish an emissions control area along the East, West, and Gulf Coast and in the Caribbean and require the adoption of clean diesel fuel with lower sulfur content beginning in 2010 as well as rules governing stricter emissions requirements on engines to reduce emissions of oxides of nitrogen.
-By January 1, 2020, the sulfur content of fuel used in ocean going vessel must not exceed .5 percent - a reduction from 3.5 percent allowed as of January 2, 2012.
-Meanwhile, new engines installed on vessels since 2011 must meet Tier 2 emissions standards and beginning in 2016 new engines must meet cleaner Tier 3 rules.ii
+By January 1, 2020, the sulfur content of fuel used in ocean going vessel must not exceed 0.5 percent - a reduction from 3.5 percent allowed as of January 2, 2012.
+Meanwhile, new engines installed on vessels since 2011 must meet Tier 2 emissions standards and beginning in 2016 new engines must meet cleaner Tier 3 rules.

 In addition to new engine emissions standards, many seaports adopted strategies to encourage more efficient use of railroad equipment, such as idle reduction strategies, to reduce emissions.
 Seaports have also encouraged the adoption of innovative switching engines that reduce emissions.

 A variety of regulations cover the emissions from diesel engines used in this equipment.
 EPA rules covering on-road engines include some trucks that are found performing cargo handling functions.
 Those rules, mentioned earlier, significantly reduce emissions to near zero levels beginning with model year 2007 engines.
-Other diesel-powered equipment, such as cranes and yard hostlers, is covered under special off-road emissions rules, Tier 4 rules, that also require newer engines to achieve significant near zero emissions of PM and NOx beginning with model year 2014.v
+Other diesel-powered equipment, such as cranes and yard hostlers, is covered under special off-road emissions rules, Tier 4 rules, that also require newer engines to achieve significant near zero emissions of PM and NOx beginning with model year 2014.

 Seaports and river ports are home to many marine vessels and harbor craft that help larger vessels and cruise ships navigate narrow ship channels.
 Many large seaports are also home to active ferry terminals helping to transport commuters.
 Inland waterways and Great Lakes ports host a large population of barges and the workboats that propel these crafts.
 These ferries and workboats are almost exclusively powered by diesel engines.
 Many of these vessels will have one or more diesel engines for prime power and may also have another set of engines to provide auxiliary electrical power.